Late in life, sex assault trial caps Cosby’s life and legacy

 “She said your apology is enough,” Cosby said in the deposition .
 “There’s nothing you can do.”

-Gianna Constand will also testify, to describe changes she saw in her daughter that year and the phone call with Cosby they taped after going to police near Toronto, where they live.
+Gianna Constand is also expected to testify, to describe changes she saw in her daughter that year and the phone call with Cosby they taped after going to police near Toronto, where they live.

 The complaint was referred to Montgomery County, Pennsylvania, where the district attorney found the case too weak to prosecute.